 Feeding your baby:

 We encourage you to breastfeed your baby as it is the best nutrition for your baby.
 Our Breastfeeding Resource Center includes Lactation Consultants, nurses who specialize in breastfeeding and who are available if you need more help than your nurse can provide.
-For addition information, please refer to our Palm Card on breastfeeding tips.
+For additional information, please refer to our palm card on breastfeeding tips.
 For mothers who choose not to breastfeed, formula is available in the hospital.

 Leaving the Hospital

 Generally, you will be discharged two days after a vaginal birth and three to four days following a caesarean birth.
 Both your obstetrician and pediatrician will authorize discharge for you and your baby.
 New York State requires that you have an infant car seat properly installed for your car ride home.

 Bring an outfit for baby to wear home.
 Consider bringing a t-shirt, sleeper, booties, blanket and hat (avoid ruffles, nylon and stiff materials).

 Bring a Car Seat:

 Bring a car seat to take baby home.
 Keep your car seat in the car unless your caregiver asks you to bring it inside.
 For information on the type of car seat and free car seat checks, please visit the Onondaga County Free Car Seat Program website.